SAFEHR-data/uclh-synthetic-data/Readme.md

 Not all synthetic data are the same.
 They range from **low fidelity** data that are only broadly similar to real data to **high fidelity** that more closely resemble them.

 ## What can synthetic data be used for ?
 Different fidelities of synthetic data have different uses.
-Lower fidelity synthetic data can counter-intuitively be more useful because they have a lower risk of releasing sensitive information and can be made more openly available.
+Lower fidelity synthetic data can, counter-intuitively, be more useful because they have a lower risk of releasing sensitive information and can be made more openly available.

 These are some of the uses of synthetic data :

 1. Code development
 1. Training & teaching
 1. Data discovery
-1. Federation
+1. Federation (doing studies on our own real data using code that others have developed on our synthetic data)

 ## Generating synthetic data in UCLH

 In UCLH we are developing tools and processes to generate and release synthetic data safely.
+Initially UCLH will only be releasing **low fidelity** synthetic data.

 In short this will involve :
 * summarising attributes of real data